 London Drum

-The journey from Holland Park to London Bridge is in fare zones 1&2 and you’ll have to use the Central and Jubilee tube lines, changing trains at Bond Street
+This journey is in zones 1&2 and you’ll have to use the Central and Jubilee lines, changing trains at Bond Street

 1. From Holland Park take the Central Line